-EDUC-680.
-LEADERSHIP WITH A VISION FOR CHANGING SCHOOL CULTURE IN A CHANGING SOCIETY
+EDUC-680, LEADERSHIP WITH A VISION FOR CHANGING SCHOOL CULTURE IN A CHANGING SOCIETY

-This course focuses on the educational administrator's development of a vision for the creation of effective teaching that is shared by the school community.
+The course focuses on the educational administrator's development of a vision for the creation of effective teaching that is shared by the school community.
 The course presents the conceptual underpinnings regarding building of effective learning organizations.
-The importance and relevance of (1) decision-making; (2) problem solving; (3) effective verbal and written communication skills; (4) relationship-building skills; (5) good listening skills; (6) ability to manage conflict; (7) creation of a safe and secure learning environment; and (8) ongoing effective reflective practice are discussed.
-3 credits.
+The importance and relevance of decision-making; problem solving; effective verbal and written communication skills; relationship-building skills; good listening skills; ability to manage conflict; creation of a safe and secure learning environment; and ongoing effective reflective practice are discussed.
+Credit, three hours.